KokJianYu/Snake_ML/README.md

 # Snake_ML

-A basic snake game, with an AI player that is trained with Machine Learning.

-Currently work in progress!
-Stay tuned.
+Snake game AI trained with 2 different machine learning algorithms.
+Coded with python using keras.

+* Deep Q-Learning
+* Genetic Algorithm

+More information can be found in their specific directory.